erwindeg/sogeti-gurunight-2015/Readme.md

 The _vert2go_ application is a recommendation application where users can rates the place they like.

-The slides for the talk are in the `slides` directory.
+The slides for the talk are [online](http://pmlopes.github.io/sogeti-gurunight-2015/).

 **Prerequisites:**